 - Various degrees and levels of statistics and signal processing hurt – Histogram matching against databases and auto- correlation are possibilities, albeit rather expensive ones.

-- Magical machine learning algorithms – These require proper training, regular massage and a hefty portion of luck and can still mistake a penguin for a polarbear.
+- Magical machine learning algorithms – These require proper training, regular massage and a hefty portion of luck and can still mistake a penguin for a polarbear (no cigar).

 With the addition of the traditionally ‘easy’ ones – context hints in the case of pointers; metadata leftovers; intercepting execution and so on.
 These have been done to death by forensics tools already, and I would also consider them outside the scope here.